kriszyp/lmdb-js/README.md

-# lmdb-store
+# LMDB
 [![license](https://img.shields.io/badge/license-MIT-brightgreen)](LICENSE)
 [![npm version](https://img.shields.io/npm/v/lmdb-store.svg?style=flat-square)](https://www.npmjs.org/package/lmdb-store)
 [![get](https://img.shields.io/badge/get-4.5%20MOPS-yellow)](README.md)
 [![put](https://img.shields.io/badge/put-1.7%20MOPS-yellow)](README.md)

-`lmdb-store` is an ultra-fast interface to LMDB; probably the fastest and most efficient NodeJS key-value/database interface that exists for full storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, [ACID compliant](https://en.wikipedia.org/wiki/ACID) database.
-It provides a simple interface for interacting with LMDB, as a key-value store, that makes it easy to fully leverage the power, crash-proof design, and efficiency of LMDB using intuitive JavaScript, and is designed to scale across multiple processes or threads. `lmdb-store` offers several key features that make it idiomatic, highly performant, and easy to use LMDB efficiently:
+The `lmdb` library is an ultra-fast NodeJS interface to LMDB; probably the fastest and most efficient NodeJS key-value/database interface that exists for full storage and retrieval of structured JS data (objects, arrays, etc.) in a true persisted, scalable, [ACID compliant](https://en.wikipedia.org/wiki/ACID) database.
+It provides a simple interface for interacting with LMDB, as a key-value store, that makes it easy to fully leverage the power, crash-proof design, and efficiency of LMDB using intuitive JavaScript, and is designed to scale across multiple processes or threads. `lmdb` offers several key features that make it idiomatic, highly performant, and easy to use LMDB efficiently:
 * High-performance translation of JS values and data structures to/from binary key/value data
 * Queueing asynchronous off-thread write operations with promise-based API
 * Simple transaction management